Breadcrumb

 British Columbia Specific Information

-Your health care provider may request that you have one or more fetal ultrasound scans during your pregnancy.
-A fetal ultrasound scan is a medical procedure which uses sound waves to produce images of your baby in the womb.
+Your health care provider may request that you have one or more prenatal ultrasound scans during your pregnancy.
+A prenatal ultrasound scan is a medical procedure which uses sound waves to produce images of your baby in the womb.
 These images are used to determine the health and well-being of your baby.
-To learn more, see HealthLinkBC File #116 Fetal Ultrasound.
+To learn more, visit HealthLinkBC File #116 Prenatal ultrasound.

 Test Overview